lm3nitro/Projects/New/Network Services NFS.md

 ## Enumeration:

-Toget started, I wanted to get more information on the target host.
+To get started, I wanted to get more information on the target host.
 To do this I used nmap:

 ```
 nmap  -A 10.10.191.163 -T5 -p- -nnvvvv